biojppm/c4stl/README.rst

       power of two the ``[]`` operator is constant time.
 This allows for constant time zero-copies-resizing insertion on vector-based lists and maps without the need for a prior call to ``reserve()``).
-Unlike array storage, it also saves the need to copy over the lower pages to when shrinking the container back to a smaller size.
+Unlike array storage, it also saves the need to copy over the lower pages whenever the container is resized.

   * storage growth models: powers of two, Fibonacci, composed, etc.